JEE Main Reporting Time 2025 for Session 2 - Check Exam Start Timings

 (ii) Path should be chosen in such a way that at every point of the path magnetic induction should either be uniform or zero so that calculations become easy.

-Apllication of Ampere's law (I)
+Application of Ampere's law (I)

-Apllication of Ampere's law -
+Application of Ampere's law -

 Magnetic field due to infinite straight wire -

-As by Biot-savart law, we have calculated the magnetic field.
+As by Biot-savant law, we have calculated the magnetic field.
 Now with the help of Ampere's circuital law, let us take an infinite straight wire, now if we want to calculate the magnetic field of this wire at a distance of 'd' from the wire.
 Then,

 $